Jump to: About | Benefits of registration | How to take part | Resources and inspiration | Funding | CLPL | Enter the Challenge | Technical support

 Who can take part

 All secondary schools in Scotland can register to take part.
-You can take part as a whole school, or as individual classes or groups.
+You can take part as individual classes or groups.
 The Reading Challenge is also open to primary schools, community groups and public libraries.

 Benefits of registration

 Registration for the First Minister’s Reading Challenge allows you to:

 - Order reading passports for individual participants

 - Access our huge range of downloadable learning resources for use in the classroom or school library

 - Apply for funding to bring an author, storyteller, illustrator or poet into your school

 - Submit your Reading Challenge stories to us for a chance to win awards and attend our annual Celebration event